stockeh/goes-clustering-study/README.md

-# North and South American Cloud Regimes from the Geostationary Operational Environmental Satellite (GOES-16)
+# Clustering Cloud Types from the Geostationary Operational Environmental Satellite (GOES-16)

 Unsupervised learning techniques performed in this study include: